We call such clots deep vein thrombosis or "DVT", and if one of these clots breaks away and settles in the lungs it can kill.

 Obesity also increases the risk of clots by putting pressure on the veins.
 And some people are born with an imbalance in the clotting compounds in their blood that when combined with other risk factors greatly add to the chance of developing a clot.

-So, if you have a risk factor for deep venous thrombosis and your leg hurts and swells, see your doctor immediately or go to the nearest emergency facility.
-A clot will show up on a sonogram and doctors can give you injections of blood thinner that will prevent the clot from breaking up and lodging in the lungs.
+So, if you have a risk factor for DVT and your leg hurts and swells, see your doctor immediately or go to the nearest emergency facility.
+A clot will show up on a sonogram and doctors can give you blood thinners that will prevent the clot from breaking up and lodging in the lungs.

-Summer is a good time to learn the signs of deep vein thrombosis because long car trips and flights can put people - especially those predisposed to clots - at even greater risk.
+Long car trips and flights can put people - especially those predisposed to clots - at even greater risk of DVT.

-There's no proof that travel causes deep vein thrombosis.
+There's no proof that travel causes DVT.
 But anyone at risk for clots should be cautious when traveling for long periods of time.
 Drink plenty of fluids to stay hydrated.
 Take a break and walk around every hour or so.
 Also, flexing and pointing your feet works the calf muscles, which can help keep the blood flowing.

 Many patients are under the false impression that the blood thinner dissolves the clot.
 It does not.
 In most cases the clot slowly dissolves and reabsorbs and the patient recovers without complication.
 But in about a third of patients, the clot causes permanent damage to the vein and the patient develops a condition known as venous insufficiency.